seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 Why, this, Volumnius:
-The ghost of Caesar hath appear’d to me
+The ghost of Caesar hath appear'd to me
 Two several times by night; at Sardis once,
 And, this last night, here in Philippi fields:
 I know my hour is come.